kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Your text mentions Docker.
   - **Prompt 2:** Very briefly, what is [Docker](https://docs.docker.com/get-docker/)?

 - Your text mentions Github CodeSpaces.
   - **Prompt 3:** Very briefly, what are [GitHub Codespaces](https://docs.github.com/en/codespaces/about-codespaces/what-are-codespaces)?

 - Go to [2.11 Lab Hash It Out](https://runestone.academy/ns/books/published/KIIS_security_2025/lab-hash-it-out.html) and work with your partner(s) to complete the lab.
   - **Prompt 4:** What did you learn about hashing in this lab?

-- If time permits, read [Blockchain Facts: What Is It, How It Works, and How It Can Be Used](https://www.investopedia.com/terms/b/blockchain.asp) and [](Taiwan-Based Exchange BitoPro Suffers $11.5 Million Hack, User Funds Unaffected)
 - If time permits, read [Blockchain Facts: What Is It, How It Works, and How It Can Be Used](https://www.investopedia.com/terms/b/blockchain.asp) and [Taiwan-Based Exchange BitoPro Suffers $11.5 Million Hack, User Funds Unaffected](https://cryptonews.com/news/taiwan-based-exchange-bitopro-suffers-11-5-million-hack-user-funds-unaffected/)
   - **Prompt 5:** How can you reconcile these two articles given the immutability of blockchain technologies?
 Explain.